-- (a) the competent authorities responsible for the approval and registration of statutory auditors and audit firms pursuant to Directive 2006/43/EC; - (b) the authorities referred to in Article 35(2), whether they have been designated competent authorities for the purposes of this Regulation or not; - (c) the financial intelligence units and the competent authorities referred to in Articles 21 and 37 of Directive 2005/60/EC.
+- (a) the competent authorities [...] designated under Article 35(1) of Directive 2006/43/EC; - (b) the authorities referred to in Article 35(2), whether they have been designated competent authorities for the purposes of this Regulation or not; - (c) the financial intelligence units and the competent authorities referred to in Articles 21 and 37 of Directive 2005/60/EC.